How much are Alabama closing costs? | Who pays them? | Alabama seller closing costs calculator | How to save when you sell | FAQs

 Shop around for better prices

 It might be possible to save some money by shopping around for cheaper rates on services like title insurance and closing fees.

 However, these costs are relatively low and tend to be fairly consistent among different companies.
 When you're already navigating inspections, repair requests, and appraisals, calling several different companies to find a $50 discount probably isn't worth the hassle!

 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Alabama, real estate commission costs an average of $9,694 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Alabama, real estate commission costs an average of $11,712 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.

 » SAVE: Learn more about how much a Clever agent can save you!

 In Alabama, expect to pay about 3.13% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $215,294, this equates to around $6,730 at closing.
 Learn more about what makes up seller closing costs in Alabama.